grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/03 Checks.md

 ## See percentage of checks that passed

-When you run a script that includes checks, you can see the outcome of the check calls in the summary output:
+When a script includes checks, the summary report shows how many of the tests' checks passed:

 <CodeGroup lineNumbers={[false]}>